noahgift/rdedupe/README.md

 #### Future Improvements

+* Fix GitHub Actions Build process to not fail silently!
 * Use Polars DataFrame and include statistics about files and generate a CSV report.
 * Store logs about actions performed across multiple runs